 Throughout her career, Jones was arguably celebrated in the media as much as her commentators were confused by her.

-These days, Jones is known for her impressive hula-hooping technique.
+These days, Jones, now 75 is known for her impressive hula-hooping technique.
 During her 2012 performance at the Diamond Jubilee concert at Buckingham Palace, she hooped the entirety of “Slave To The Rhythm” and didn’t miss a bit.

 Jones has had some memorable moments in her life, unlike any other supermodel.